-Unregistered internships cannot be used to satisfy the work experience requirement for students planning to articulate into the MA-MBA program.
+Unregistered internships cannot be used to satisfy the work experience requirement for students planning to articulate into the MBA Program.

-Students are allowed a maximum combined total of 6.33 Winterim, Summerim and/or internship credits.
-Students planning to enroll in two 3-credit Winterim/Summerim courses during their MA-GAM program may only register an internship for .33 credits.
+NOTE: Students are allowed a maximum combined total of 6.33 Winterim, Summerim, and/or internship credits.
+Students planning to enroll in two 3-credit Winterim/Summerim courses during their MA-GAM Program may only register an internship for .33 credits.